softwaremmm/fn5_pipeline/README.md

 # fn5_pipeline
-Nextflow wrapper for FN5
+Nextflow wrapper for FN5.
+Enables auto-queuing and auto-batching of samples for performance gains.

-Currently functional, but far from optimal

 ## Running locally with docker
 ```